Issues to consider in reviewing Texas legislative proposals that affect nonprofits and associations

 • Whether current “charitable immunity” and “good faith” legal protections under Texas law remain in place;

-• Whether nonprofit advocacy rights are protected;
+• Whether constitutional rights of advocacy groups and associations are protected;

 • Many legislative and regulatory proposals have unintended consequences for nonprofit organizations.
 Legislators and their staffs are generally uninformed about the real operations of nonprofits and how they are different from businesses or government agencies.

-• The evolving social enterprise movement is composed of innovators and risk-takers who are investing in new ideas, new markets, and new forms of nonprofit operations based on a business model and revenue-based sustainability.
+• The evolving social enterprise sector is composed of innovators and risk-takers who are investing in new ideas, new markets, and new forms of nonprofit operations based on a business model and revenue-based sustainability.
 Nonprofits increasingly partner with businesses and government agencies to facilitate beneficial programs and new ideas.
 Innovative operations and leaders should be given breathing room by government regulators.

 • Complex governmental regulations discourage start-ups and the efforts of good people with good ideas who seek to advance our society and their communities.
 Every beneficial and acclaimed cause, movement, charitable institution, association or nonprofit organization probably started with one person, with one idea, in one community.
 It then grew and grew with hard work and now serves the common good.
 Government policies should preserve an environment that encourages every citizen and group to engage in good works.

 © 2016, Richard W. Meyer.
 All rights reserved.